Student Spotlight: Christopher Barth

 "You might have a photocopy machine that people say is dead," Barth explained.
 "But I say that 95 percent of its components are still working.
 I see the fact that there is only a very small glitch."

-Barth, who is now studying electrical engineering at the University of Illinois, completed an Associate in Applied Science degree in Integrated Engineering Technology and his first two years of engineering coursework at College of DuPage.
+Barth, who is now working on his master's degree in electrical engineering at the University of Illinois, completed an Associate in Applied Science degree in Integrated Engineering Technology and his first two years of engineering coursework at College of DuPage.

 “COD helped me focus interests that I had from a young age, but which I was not certain what to do with,” he explains.
 “When I was three or four, I had a box of old car parts and components.
 For a long time, I did not really do anything with them, I just enjoyed having them.
 Eventually I was able to repair some of the items I took apart - at 11 I repaired the family washing machine.”

 Because of his interest in electricity, Barth enrolled in the Integrated Engineering Technology program at college of DuPage.
 After his third semester, Barth was accepted for the Students in Engineering and Technology at Packer (STEP) program with Packer Engineering in Naperville.
 The STEP program exposes students to a broad range of engineering disciplines and allows them to observe and frequently participate in a variety of projects.

 The focal point of Barth’s summer at Packer was an electromagnet design competition which taught students about a system to extract iron from the surface of the moon.
 Teams of interns built several different electro-magnets to pull iron from a simulated lunar soil mixture.
 During the magnet design process, Barth found plans for a high-efficiency magnet that uses both standard electromagnets and permanent magnets and conducted a series of strength tests, comparing the performance of the high-efficiency design against a conventional electromagnet.